-There were about 55,000 jobs for Floral Designer in 2016 (in the United States).
+In the United States, there were 55,000 jobs for Floral Designer in 2016.
 There is little to no growth in job opportunities for Floral Designer.
-The BLS estimates 4,500 yearly job openings in this field.
+There will be an estimated 4,500 positions for Floral Designer per year.

 The states with the most job growth for Floral Designer are Utah, Alaska, and Colorado.
 Watch out if you plan on working in Minnesota, Kansas, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 Floral Designer Salary